Welcome to the Lehigh County Historical Society

 Tuesday through Friday: 10:00 a.m. – 4:00 p.m.

-Saturdays: We are currently on our summer schedule when the library is open one Saturday per month.
-Then, starting in September, it will be open two Saturdays per month or on average every other Saturday.
+Saturdays: We are now on our autumn schedule when the library is open two Saturdays per month or on average every other Saturday.

 It will be OPEN: